genyrosk/gym-spaceship-adventure/README.md

 ```

   AA-A-G
-  --A---         (G: goal tile)
+  --A--x         (G: goal tile)
-  ----AA         (-: empty space, safe)
+  -x--AA         (-: empty space, safe)
+  --A--A         (x : pseudo-reward tile, safe)
-  --A--A         (A: asteroid, collide to your doom)
+  A--A--         (A: asteroid, collide to your doom)
-  A--A--         (S: starting point, safe)
+  S-----         (S: starting point, safe)
-  S-----

 ```

 The episode ends when you reach the goal or collide with an asteroid.
-You receive a reward of -1 for each movement, 10 if you reach the goal, and zero if you collide.
+By default, you receive a reward of -1 for each movement, 1 for reaching a pseudo-reward, 10 if you reach the goal, and -10 if you collide.

+Parametrization:

 # Installation